 Lucidity occurs during altered states of consciousness when you realize you are dreaming - and your brain switches into waking mode inside the dream.
 In normal dreams, your self awareness is shut down.
 That's why they often feel fuzzy and distant.
 But when lucid, the conscious brain wakes up during sleep!

 This is a safe and natural state.
 It is not a literal out of body experience - because you are always asleep in bed.
 And if you want to, you can wake yourself up.
 When you become lucid, your senses become alive.
 You can explore the inner workings of your subconscious mind with total freedom.

 Tibetan Monks have used dream control for more than a thousand years, in a philosophy called Dream Yoga.
 It is certainly not a new phenomena.
-However, the modern term "lucid dreaming" was not coined until the 20th century by the Dutch psychiatrist, Frederik van Eeden, meaning mental clarity in dreams.
+However, the modern term "lucid dreaming" was not created until the 1800s by the passionate dream researcher Marquis d'Hervey de Saint-Denys.

 The concept of lucid dreams became popularized by Celia Green in the 1960s, who pointed out the scientific potential of self awareness in dreams.
 She was the first to make the link with both REM sleep and false awakenings.

-The first scientific evidence of lucid dreaming was produced by the British parapsychologist Keith Hearne.
+The first scientific evidence of lucid dreaming was produced by the British parapsychologist Keith Hearne in 1975.
 He did it by catching eye movement signals from his volunteer, Alan Worsley, in a lucid dream state in laboratory conditions.

 But Hearne's research slipped under the radar of the mainstream science journals, and it was Dr Stephen LaBerge at Stanford University who became famous for replicating this experiment and formally publishing his findings.